It is possible to make your own homemade telescope with a few basic materials.

 You can hold the finished telescope for terrestrial use (slide the focuser in and out to achieve good focus), but for astronomical observations, a tripod is desirable.

-We adapted the wooden test stand we made earlier with foam and a luggage strap in order to mount ours.
-You may eventually want to get a small altaz or equatorial mount for your telescope.
+You may eventually want to get a small altaz or equatorial telescope mount for your telescope.

 With the latter, you’ll be able to guide it precisely by small movements of the slow motion controls.

 - Eyepiece: A medium focal length (say 20mm) 1.25-inch Plössl type telescope eyepiece is a good choice.

 - Tripod: With a little ingenuity you can mount your telescope on a standard camera tripod.